tyleryasaka/inlinesave/README.md

 Use the following code in the `onSuccess` callback to display a nice success notification:

-    editor.showNotification( 'Your content has been successfully saved.', 'success' );
+    editor.showNotification( 'Your changes have been successfully saved.', 'success' );

 Likewise, the following code can be added to the `onFailure` callback: